dwafotapa/bankable/README.md

 node index.js
 ```

-Then open [http://localhost:5000/](http://localhost:5000/) and you should see 'OK' if the server is working fine.
+Then open [http://localhost:5000/](http://localhost:5000/) and you should see 'OK' if the server is started.

 ### Client side